ucb-cyarp/cyclopsbb-pub/baseband_rev1/performance/Performance.md

  - Channel Delays (Symbols): [0 4 8 12]
  - Average Path Gain (dB): [0 -2 -10 -20]

 A static FIR filter was derived from the average path gains.
 It was then normalized so that the sum of the power of the different paths was 0 dB.
+Delays were rounded to sample values.